 As a personal assistant (PA) you will work closely with senior managerial or directorial staff to provide administrative support, usually on a one-to-one basis.
 You will help a manager to make the best use of their time by dealing with secretarial and administrative tasks.

 PAs need extensive knowledge of the organisation in which they work.
-They need to know who key personnel are (both external and internal) and understand the organisation's aims and objectives.
+You will need to know who key personnel are (both external and internal) and understand the organisation's aims and objectives.

 Managers often rely heavily on their PA, trusting that work will be handled efficiently in their absence.
 Discretion and confidentiality are therefore essential attributes for a successful PA.

 As a PA, you will often act as the manager's first point of contact with people from both inside and outside the organisation.
 Tasks are likely to include: